Sample Answer

 Supply Chain Management

 The healthcare industry has been slow to embrace the management practices of supply chain management practices.
 There are some reasons why healthcare lag behind in supply chain management and the things that can be done to improve efficiency in the supply chain (Fibuch & Ahmed, 2015).
 The supply chain is more than merely controlling inventory.
-It relates to areas of supply chain performance, network design, agility, and integration (VanSchenkhof, Baker & Cox, 2015).
-A different approach must be considered when managing the supply chain in healthcare because of its large impact on the organization.
+It relates to supply chain performance, network design, agility, and integration (VanSchenkhof, Baker & Cox, 2015).
+A different approach must be considered when managing the supply chain in healthcare because of its significant impact on the organization.
 Modern supply chain practices involve creating trust and collaborating with the suppliers, implementing best practices and implementing these best practices in the organization.
 Modern healthcare must align with the supply chain.
 Additionally, it must make other components systematically aligned with the supply chain, such as robust information systems and quality management systems which drive the supply chain.

 Integrating the supply chain with Total Quality Management ensures the future competitiveness of healthcare (Fibuch & Ahmed, 2015).
 Additionally, the quality practices are significantly related to the participation of the supplies, which translates to better supply chain performance.
-The supply chain performance significantly influences the cost structure of healthcare.
+The supply chain performance substantially influences the cost structure of healthcare.
 Inefficiencies in the supply chain cause a loss of finances by increasing the costs of operating the supply chain.
 The preference for items by physicians increases expenditures by up to 40 per cent (Fibuch & Ahmed, 2015).
-The proper management of the supply chain will therefore mitigate any unwanted expenditures.
+The proper management of the supply chain will therefore mitigate any unwanted spending.

 Waste specific Reduction